Lakeland University ROI Analysis

 ROI Analysis

-Lakeland University's in-state tuition is $32,286.
-One year after graduation, alumni earn a median of $54,576.
-Five years after graduation, earnings decrease to $49,546, but increase to $55,961 ten years after graduation.
+Lakeland University's in-state tuition costs $32,286.
+One year after graduation, alumni earn $54,576.
+Five years after graduation, earnings are $49,546, and ten years after graduation, earnings are $55,961.
 The median debt for graduates is $25,000, and 55% of students receive financial aid.

 Generated from College Scorecard & IPEDS data